wilsonmar/generic-jmeter-test/README.md

         -p: propertyfile to use for test run.
 Default: test.properties
     Version: 1.0

+The shell script will automatically generate `log/` and `report/` folders and output files.

 ### Windows

 See scripts and description in `windows-scripts/` folder.